 We all do it!
 I bought a brand-spankin’ new hardtop convertible as a reward for graduating nursing school.
 I wasn’t even working yet, and was making a $500 monthly car payment!
 And this was the start of a very rocky financial road I traveled.

 There is a difference between working hard to reach your goals and treating yourself versus spending because you think you deserve it.
-This entitled spending gets fuzzy and can lead to overspending in an unhealthy manner.
+This entitled spending gets fuzzy and can lead to financial problems.

 Overspending can lead to more than just a little guilt because you went a smidge over budget.
 Chances are you may be experiencing one or more of these significant consequences of overspending if it happens consistently.